Under Penal Code 21a PC, you could be convicted of an attempted crime in the California criminal court process if both of the following are true:

-- specifically intend to commit a crime, and
+- You specifically intended to commit a certain crime; and

-The most common legal defenses to attempted crimes under California law include (but are not limited to):
+The most common legal defenses to attempted crimes charges under California Penal Code 21a include:

-- you didn't specifically intend to commit a crime,
+- You did not specifically intend to commit the underlying offense;

-- you didn't commit an act in furtherance of the intended crime, and
+- You didn't commit an act in furtherance of the attempted crime; and/or

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.